AngelaLxr/GPS-Tracker/README.md

 # Added battery monitoring
 Lets you know how much the battery is right now and when its below 20%.
 The code will make it so if you're battery is 20% or lower, it will trigger a pop up.

+# Designed an app UI
+Shows the basic functions of the app and how we wanted it to look.